-This wooden puzzle piece represents the Caucasus region of Georgia, Armenia, and Azerbaijan, designed for the Montessori puzzle map of Asia.
-The piece features distinct color-coded sections for each country and includes a control knob that supports the child's pincer grip development while exploring geographical boundaries and spatial relationships.
+A single replacement component, this wooden puzzle piece represents the Caucasus region of Georgia, Armenia, and Azerbaijan, designed for the Montessori puzzle map of Asia.
+The piece features distinct color-coded sections for each country and includes a control knob that assists the child's pincer grip development while exploring geographical boundaries and spatial relationships.

 The Puzzle Piece of Asia: Georgia/Armenia/Azerbaijan introduces young children to the concrete reality of political geography through manipulative exploration.
 Each color-coded section within this wooden piece creates a visual and tactile distinction between the three nations, allowing children to physically trace borders while developing spatial awareness.
 The control knob positioned on each country section serves dual purposes: enabling precise placement within the larger Asia puzzle map while simultaneously refining the pincer grip essential for future writing.
 This puzzle piece transforms abstract concepts of national boundaries into tangible experiences, as children can hold Armenia in their hands, feel Georgia's borders, and place Azerbaijan within its geographical context.
 The wooden construction provides weight and substance to these countries, making their existence real and memorable for the absorbent mind.
 By isolating this specific Caucasus region as a removable piece, children can study the relationship between these three neighboring countries intensively before understanding their position within the broader Asian continent.